mhubelbank/Causality/README.md

 The HPCC Systems Causality Framework is currently under development.
 This repository provides a Python module that implements all of the relevant algorithms for causal model representation, validation, causal inference, and ultimately counterfactual inference.
 It incudes a synthetic data generation capability, used for testing the algorithms, and for probing their power against various scenarios.
 This repository can be used as a stand-alone framework.
 It will also be used to provide local processing for a parallelized causality framework on HPCC Systems supercomputing clusters.
-For details on Casality, Causal Inference, and the various causality algorithms, please see the References section below.
+For details on Causality, Causal Inference, and the various causality algorithms, please see the References section below.

 ## Causal Methods